-Being a self proclaimed “User Advocate Maniac” at heart, I couldn’t bring myself to “make it look androidy” and call it good, especially when there was so much room for improvement.
-As the PO would say: “She swung for the fences.”
+Well…being as ruthless as I am in my advocation for better experiences, I couldn’t bring myself to “make it look androidy” and call it good, especially when there was so much room for improvement.
+As the project owner would say: “She swung for the fences.”

 What we knew

 “Not a lot TBH”

 The iOS app had been live for a year and had one round of user testing when it was first released.
 From that testing we identified some needed improvements that had been sitting in the backlog before I arrived.
 The existing app was 40% native and 60% web views.

 We knew little about the audience that had been using it having a general idea of age, common devices, and user archetypes, but nothing concrete.
 The only quantitative data we had access to was sessions.

 What we didn’t know

 We didn’t have insight into the vital information, such as, our users primary motivations for using the app, user engagement level, under which circumstances was the app used most, or users delights vs frustrations with the current app.

 Due to the lack of resources and the very short timeline, he had to make some assumptions to push forward.
 One was that our primary audience used the app on a fairly regular basis, approximately twice a month.
 We also assumed that we had a relatively evenly divided user market of single vs family group members.

 The development team was already on their way from the majority of the back-end tasks on to the front end tasks when I started.
 To add more pressure there was user testing scheduled just a few short months away.